-Apart from sensors in the river, Padang Rumbia now has 10 security cameras in community areas including schools, clinics, police stations, mosques, fish farms, computer centres and river banks.
+Apart from sensors in the river, Padang Rumbia now has 10 security cameras in community areas including schools, clinics, police stations, mosques, fish farms, computer centers, and river banks.

 New services have been set up to communicate during disasters.
 A telephone allows residents to make free calls over the interview, while village leaders and police can broadcast messages to residents.

 As with the sensors and cameras, more functions will be added to the app.
-It was initially for residents to receive alert, but could also help them earn more income.
+It was initially for residents to receive alerts, but could also help them earn more income.